 This nourishing emulsion is excellent for post-inflammatory hyperpigmentation and dark spots.

 It is suitable for most skin types, including sensitive skin.
-If you have oily skin, you may prefer the lighter serum texture of Naturium Tranexamic Topical Acid 5%, which we discuss next.
+If you have oily skin, you may prefer the lighter serum texture of Naturium Tranexamic Topical Acid 5%.

 Related Post: Naturium Skincare Review